BIH-MI/herald-lang/README.md

 HERALD stands for Human-centric Extraction for Research and Analysis of Longitudinal Data.
 It is a specialized query language designed to empower medical researchers in analyzing longitudinal health data.
 The core aim of HERALD Lang is to facilitate the extraction and aggregation of data into cross-sectional tables for statistical analyses.
 The design of HERALD's syntax is intuitive, closely mirroring natural language to enhance user accessibility and efficiency.
 The prototype implementation consists of a HERALD excecution engine, combined with a  graphical query editor, and paired with analytics functionalities to showcase the capabilities of the HERALD query language.

-This repository, "herald-lang," houses the core functionalities of HERALD.
+This repository houses the core functionalities of HERALD.

 ## Repository Contents